IRobot: ConnectR

 ConnectR was a videoconferencing robot which was prototyped in 2010.
 It did not pass pilot tests and was not sold commercially.

 Verro

 Verro was a swimming-pool cleaning robot released in April 2007.

 Looj

 Looj was a gutter-cleaning robot released in September 2007.
 Looj is not an autonomous robot, but rather a remote-controlled robot patterned after a toy tank with an auger mounted on the front.
 The robot fits inside most gutters to clean out debris stuck inside them, such as leaves and pine needles.
 It has long treads on its side which allow it to move inside the gutter.
 The auger dislodges and removes almost all of the debris inside the gutter by flinging it sideways into the air.
 Looj also has a detachable handle/remote that is used to carry and operate the robot.
+Looj won the Best of CES Innovations Award: Home Appliances in 2008.
 It was discontinued in 2017.

 Mirra

 Mirra was a swimming-pool cleaning robot, the successor of Verro.
 Mirra cleaned a pool's floor and walls of large and small debris.
 It was discontinued in 2014.